n1sak/c0ldema1l/README.md

 # c0ld ema1l // tldr - a keypad to help you with your job search!

 Hi!
 This is **c0ld ema1l**, my custom 6-button keypad designed to make applying for jobs easier!
-This project was inspired by my experience cold emailing for opportunities, now made easier with this automated keypad :))
+This project was inspired by my experience cold emailing for opportunities, a process now streamlined with this automated keypad :))

 ---
 # Required Photos